wrongbyte/wrongbyte/README.md

 ![just a colorful divisory](https://i.imgur.com/waxVImv.png)
 - :mailbox_with_mail: You can contact me at: wrongbyte@pm.me
 - :pencil2: I write about random tech stuff on https://dev.to/wrongbyte
-- :briefcase: Currently working as a backend developer focused on microservices using **NodeJS, MongoDB, RabbitMQ**.
+- :briefcase: Currently working with DX, using **Rust**.
+    - I have also experience as a backend developer focused on microservices using **NodeJS, MongoDB, RabbitMQ**.
 - :books: Currently reading: Software Foundations.
 [Repository](https://github.com/wrongbyte/software-foundations)
 - :thought_balloon: I am interested in learning more about programming paradigms, such as OOP and FP.
 I also intend to study in depth **networking, operating systems, cryptography and security**.
 - :sparkles: I learn by doing.
 Therefore, I'm looking forward to develop and colaborate on exciting projects!